-Whisky Review: Clynelish 14 Years Old
+Clynelish 14 Years Old (46%, OB, 2017)

 - Category: Highland single malt scotch whisky

 - Origin: Clynelish Distillery

-What they say:
+What they say

 The 14 year old Clynelish Single Malt Scotch Whisky offers sweet floral fragrances and maritime flavours with a light, dry finish.

 - Body: Firm, light to medium.

 - Nose:: Wax comes up with water – scented candle wax.
 Dried flowers on a beach.
 Later, brown sugar.

-in a sentence… Sweet floral fragrances and maritime flavours, with a light, waxy body and a dry, salty finish.
+- Taste: In brief… Light, waxy, maritime malt.
+In a sentence… Sweet floral fragrances and maritime flavours, with a light, waxy body and a dry, salty finish.

 - Palate: Pleasant mouthfeel, not as waxy as some expressions; maritime generally.

-What I say:
+What I say

 The classic Clynelish 14 Years Old I have sampled on many occasions, not least whilst inside the Distillery Manager’s Office at Clynelish Distillery.
 Sadly this was slightly out of necessity as major upgrades and renovation work was being undertaken when we visited back in November 2014.
 Unable to tour Clynelish we were shown instead around as much of the old Clynelish (Brora) distillery as was possible, including two Brora casks recently returned back to the warehouses there to complete their maturation and prove they still had some in stock!
 I guess a return to Clynelish will be necessary to undertake the New Clynelish Distillery tour one day!